microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

 The Tree is made up of Nodes and Fields:

-1. Nodes are (shallowly) immutable and have a logical identity, a type and either a value or fields under string keys.
+1. Nodes are (shallowly) immutable and have a logical identity, a type and either a value (for leaf nodes) or fields under string keys (for non-leaf nodes).
 2. Fields are collaboratively editable collections of nodes.

 When users edit documents, those high level semantic operations need to be encoded in a way that supports merges.